 We provide a combination electrode with silver/silver chloride reference wire that has Teflon double junctions and a platinum band.
 It is replaceable instead of refillable to reduce maintenance time.
 For more information, please visit the STs Series ORP (redox) product page.

 What spare parts are recommended?

-For critical measurements, a duplicate STs Series combined sensor/transmitter is always recommended so a replacement for every part is always available.
+For critical measurements, a duplicate STs Series sensor is always recommended so a replacement for every part is always available.
 A duplicate simplifies troubleshooting by having a functional STs Series on-hand to compare results.
 It also allows for swapping of devices during calibration and cleaning so the measurement or process is not significantly disrupted.
 At a minimum, a spare electrode is recommended in the event of damage–or the need for eventual replacement.
 This is especially important when waiting for a replacement to be shipped could be detrimental to your application.